YizzaJ/PDF_Knowledge_Graph/README.md

 * System with Windows or Linux operating systems.
 * Install [Docker](https://docs.docker.com/engine/install/).

 ## Installation Instructions

 1. Clone this git project:

    `git clone https://github.com/YizzaJ/PDF_Knowledge_Graph.git`

 ## Execution Instructions

 1. Run a docker server.
+2. .
+Enter the *src/* directory since the rest of the instructions will be executed from there:
+   `cd src`
+3. Insert all the *.pdf* files inside the **PDFs** directory.
+4. If you are using Windows run the `preprocessing.bat` file.
+If you are using Linux run `preprocessing.sh`.
+   This will create two files inside the  output directory, `extracted.json` and `data-with-links.json`.
+5. The data-with-links.json file should be used as one of the input files used in
+6.

 ## Contact